Autokaka/Dynapse/README.md

 # Dynapse

-A tiny header-only C++ runtime reflection library.
+Another C++ runtime reflection library.

 The libdynapse consists of:

-- Meta: **CORE** functionality of the Dynapse library.
+- Any: **CORE** functionality of the Dynapse library.
-- MetaCenter: **EXTRA** component that helps developers create Dynapse Meta in a more simple and human-readable way.
+- Reflect: **UTILITY** that helps developers create Dynapse Any in a more simple and human-readable way.

 ## A 'Hello World' Example